alexandru-duca/link-evolution-draft-tool/README.md

 To use the tool follow these steps:

-- Execute `remove-starter-decks-and-banlist.py` in the folder where the games  executable is located.
+- Execute `remove-initial-decks.py` and `remove-banlist.py` in the folder where the games executable is located.
   You can find this in steam by right-clicking the game and selecting "Manage > Browse local files".

 - Copy `draft-tool.py` and `passcode.csv` to the location of your save file.